johnzastrow/phpblog/hugo-export/posts/2008-07-05-the-all-powerful-find-command.md

 -name pattern Find files with names that match the pattern.
 -size [+|-] n Find files larger or smaller than a certain size.
--atime [+|-] n Find files accessed before or after a certain date.
--mtime [+|-] n Find files modified before or after a certain date.
--type filetype Find only regular files or only directories.

 And here are the actions that can be applied to found files:

 -print Print just the names of matching files.
--ls Print the names, dates, sizes, and so on of matching files.
 -exec command Execute a command with the file name as input.
 -ok command Same as -exec, but asks for confirmation first.